Black Scale

 Key Features

-- Elongated oval or 'teardrop' shape
+- Elongated oval, shield-like body shape

 When You’ll See Them